husseinalamutu/simple-s3/README.md

 # simple-s3Fork
-Terraform code that deploys a simple website to S3
+Terraform code that deploys a simple static website to S3